sebastianbergmann/phpunit-documentation-english/src/configuration.rst

         <directory suffix=".php">src</directory>
     </include>

-The example shown above instructs PHPUnit to include all sourcecode files with ``.php`` suffix in the ``src`` directory and its sub-directories in the code coverage report(s).
+The example shown above instructs PHPUnit to include all source code files with ``.php`` suffix in the ``src`` directory and its sub-directories in the code coverage report(s).

 .. _appendixes.configuration.coverage.exclude: